qutip/qutip/doc/guide/dynamics/dynamics-time.rst

 Exception are :func:`krylovsolve`'s Hamiltonian and HEOM's Bath operators.

-Most solver will accept any format that could be made into a  for the Hamiltonian.
+Most solvers will accept any format that could be made into a :class:`QobjEvo`: for the Hamiltonian.
 All of the following are equivalent: